xvxx/gild/README.txt

 GILD is a gopher client for the terminal written in LDPL, a language for programmers.
 This client is a big hack that requires dvkt's
 experimental fork of LDPL.
 For now.
+Consider it a work in progress.

 Usage
 ~~~~~